 Grace periods, Schedule Delivery Date, & Subscriptions

 Consumers value options—whether that’s selecting their own delivery date, setting up a recurring subscription, or having the option to change their mind on a purchase.
-Delayed fulfillment workflows in their OMS gives retailers the ability to offer their consumers flexible options—saving the retailer money and resulting in a loyal and happy customer.
+Delayed fulfillment workflows in their OMS gives brands the ability to offer consumers flexible options—saving the retailer money and resulting in a loyal and happy customer.

 Sixty-six percent of consumers say that a BOGO (buy-one-get-one) deal is their favorite kind of discount, and 93% of consumers say they’ve made a BOGO purchase at least once.
 Discounts can be a powerful conversion tool—whether brands are running VIP promotions, free shipping, or the coveted BOGO—but the execution can be tricky without the right tools in place.
-An OMS can automatically apply those discounts not only on the front end but also ensure they are prorated on the backend in case an item is returned or cancelled.
+An OMS can automatically apply those discounts not only on the front end but also ensure they are pro-rated on the backend in case an item is returned or canceled.